skamdar/Turtlesim_Hand_Gesture/README.md

-# Control ROS Turtle through Hand-Gestures in Real Time
+# Control ROS Turtle Bot through Hand-Gestures in Real Time
 Control ROS Turtlebot through hand gestures in real time.
 When thumb is up in front of webcam the turtle starts speeding up, for left/right horizontal thumb turtle starts turning in left/right direction and stops as soon as it sees thumbs down.
 To achieve this, we trained a model to distinguish among different states of the hand and integrated it with ROS to move the turtle accordingly.

 You can download the dataset from here: